jedmijares/Battleship-Handheld/README.md

 # Battleship Handheld

-This project was created as the final project for EE 287 (Intro to Embedded Systems).
+This project was created as the final project for EE 287 (Intro to Embedded Systems), by Jed Mijares and Jacob Culler.

 ## Compiling